Applying to the Graduate Program

-WHEN TO APPLY: The application deadline for Fall 2017 has been extended to 11:00pm Central Standard Time, on JANUARY 1, 2017.
+WHEN TO APPLY: The application deadline for Fall 2024 is 11:00pm Central Standard Time, on DECEMBER 15, 2023.
 To ensure full consideration, applications must be received by the deadline.
-There will be no more extensions after that date.

 HOW TO APPLY:

-Complete Application Form on the Apply Yourself Website
+Complete Application Form on the Graduate College online application website

 Instructions are located on the Graduate College application website.